 The Company paid or accrued \$nil for income taxes during the year ended December 31, 2023 (2022 - \$nil).

-Notes to the Consolidated Annual Financial Statements For the years ended December 31, 2023 and 2022 (Expressed in thousands of Canadian dollars)
+Notes to the Consolidated Annual Financial Statements For the years ended December 31, 2024 and 2023 (Expressed in thousands of Canadian dollars, except for per share amounts)

-18. COMMITMENTS AND CONTINGENCIES
+19. COMMITMENTS AND CONTINGENCIES

 True North Mine Closure Plan and Financial Security